ArnaudAjamian/data-engineering-capstone/README.md

     - Is there an observable trend in the occurrence of severe weather events?</br>
     - Is it possible to observe an evolution, in which certain areas or states have recently become more prone to such events?</br>
-    Of the various event types, are certain weather events occurring with greater frequency?
+    - Of the various event types, are certain weather events occurring with greater frequency?

 2. **Migration Patterns:**</br>

-    - Are individuals and/or families migrating to states where the occurrence of severe weather events is greatest?</br>
+    - Are individuals and/or families migrating to states where the occurrence of severe weather events is rising?</br>
-    - Are individuals and/or families migrating to states where home insurance premiums are rising the fastest, due to the greater risk of severe weather events occurring?
+    - Are individuals and/or families migrating to states where home insurance premiums are rising due to the greater risk of severe weather events occurring?

 3. **Home Insurance Premiums and Risk Assessment:**</br>